-Contractors of decorative concrete usually clean this surface by pressure washing the surface or scrubbing the floor interiors with the abrasive and buffer pad.
+Contractors of decorative concrete usually clean this surface by pressure; washing the surface or scrubbing the floor interiors with the abrasive and buffer pad.
 After cleaning the floor and preparing the surrounding walls, the applicator will spray the stain on the floor.
-Majority of stains comprise hydrochloric acid, acid-soluble metallic salts, and water.
+The majority of stains comprise hydrochloric acid, acid-soluble metallic salts, and water.
 They work by chemically reacting with hydrated lime in the color that produces the stain.

 When an acid stain is applied to concrete, it creates an uneven, translucent, mottled, color.
 The process of coloring gives the surface a similar look to marble, slate, and weathered stone.
-Since every concrete slab has different chemical compositions, the color may vary.
-Unlike paint, acid staining is not a coating.
+The color may vary as every concrete slab has different chemical compositions.
+Unlike paint; acid staining is not a coating.
 Therefore, the color becomes a perpetual part of the surface.
 It will not peel, flake, or chip.
 Since the stain is translucent, imperfections and cracks in the slab will give characteristics of a weathered look.

-The acid in the stains will react with lime in the concrete and a chemical reaction will change the concrete’s color.
-It goes the ugly stage until when the acid is neutralized with alkaline agents like water and ammonia.
-When the floor is clean and the sealer applied, acid stained concrete floors will take the look of terrazzo or marble.
-You can visit http://www.customconcretetampa.com/ to get experts that have been doing staining for many years.
+The acid in the stains will react with lime in the concrete and a chemical reaction will change the color of the concrete.
+It goes to the ugly stage until the acid is neutralized with alkaline agents like water and ammonia.
+When the floor is clean and the sealer applied, acid-stained concrete floors will take the look of terrazzo or marble.
+You can visit https://www.customconcretetampa.com/ to get experts that have been doing staining for many years.
 In most cases, you will show concern in the ugly stage but will smile after the process is complete.

-Acid stained concrete is not a thing that can be done by a newbie.
-There are a lot of things which may go wrong when you apply spills on the driveways or walls, to eating a hole on the floor of the truck or car when not handles in the right manner.
+Acid-stained concrete is not a thing that can be done by a newbie.
+There are a lot of things that can go wrong when you apply spills on the driveways or walls, to eating a hole on the floor of the truck or car if not handled in the right manner.

-However, an applicator with experience will produce specialized acid stained concrete.
-You can score intricate designs or etched into the surface, providing the appearance of stone or tile.
-Some benefits of stained concrete include; custom designing your surface, it is non-allergenic, it is very durable with care, costs less than hardwood, carpet, or tile, and it is easy to clean with a damp mop.
+However, an applicator with experience will produce specialized acid-stained concrete.
+You can score intricate designs or etched them into the surface, providing the appearance of stone or tile.
+Some benefits of stained concrete include: custom designing your surface, it is non-allergenic, it is very durable with care, costs less than hardwood, carpet, or tile, and it is easy to clean with a damp mop.

 Since surfaces are different, the results will vary between the surfaces.
-It is recommended to test your acid stained concrete on a small area so as to determine the appearance of the final results.
-The final results will not appear not unless the sealer is applied.
-With acid stained concrete, you still have the ability to see the wood grain in the stain as you can see it through finishing marks or defects.
+It is recommended to test your acid-stained concrete on a small area so as to determine the appearance of the final results.
+The final results will not appear unless the sealer is applied.
+With acid-stained concrete, you still have the ability to see the wood grain in the stain as you can see it through finishing marks or defects.